qtnc/swan/docs/stdlib.md

 ## Mapping: is Iterable
 The Mapping class represent the parent of all mappable types, i.e. structures that hold a mapping of key/value pairs.
 Map and Dictionary are Mappable.
+Operators `|, &, -, ^` are defined and work similarely as manipulating a set of keys.

 - flipped: return a map where keys become values and values become keys.
 - get(key, func): return this[key] if it is present in the map; otherwise, compute func(key) and store it in the map before returning it.